 The link is clear: soils with low organic matter levels have low cation-exchange capacity.
 They cannot hold on to water and fertilizer—plants in pots or beds where the ground has a low CEC wilt sooner and generally perform poorly.

-Improves Soil Composition and Structure for Hosta
+Improves Soil Composition and Structure

 Soil is a three-part open system consisting of solids, liquids, and gases to provide a life-sustaining environment for plants and organisms.